e18e/e18e/docs/blog/november-contributions-showcase.md

 Another great contribution to the community recently is a tool by [@fuzzyma](https://bsky.app/profile/fuzzyma.bsky.social) which can determine the dependents of a given package.

-You can see the source [here](https://github.com/fuzzyma/e18e-tools) and an example of the produced output [here](https://github.com/es-tooling/ecosystem-cleanup/issues/137#issue-2702026306).
+Feel free to explore [e18e-tools source](https://github.com/fuzzyma/e18e-tools) and [an example of the produced output](https://github.com/es-tooling/ecosystem-cleanup/issues/137#issue-2702026306).

 This is such a useful tool since we have no easy API access to find this information right now.